SonithD/CoLI-Dravidian_2024/README.md

 IMPORTANT: keep up with the updates on the official repository, as the code and the README files might be updated.

-# Baseline Models
+# Baseline Model
-Explored various Machine Learning models and Conditional Random Field (CRF) model with ** Malayalam dataset**.
+Explored various Machine Learning models and Conditional Random Field (CRF) model with **Malayalam** dataset.